 They managed to identify a raft of genes that seem to control the impact of mood and stress responses on the longevity of an organism.

 A gene called ANK3 (resource no longer available at www.nature.com) was of particular interest and appeared to play a key role in the process.

 ANK3 codes for a protein called ankyrin-G. This protein is involved in certain types of synaptic transmission (messages being sent between neurons).
-Ankyrin-G has previously been associated with bipolar disorder, autism, and schizophrenia.
+Ankyrin-G has

 This gene is a prime candidate for uncovering the links between emotional responses and premature aging.

 “We were looking for genes that might be at the interface between mood, stress, and longevity.
 We have found a series of genes involved in mood disorders and stress disorders which also seem to be involved in longevity.”

 After analyzing the genes further, Dr. Niculescu and his team found that the genes in question changed their rates of expression with age.
 When examining the genes of individuals who experienced significant stress or mood disorders – for instance, people who had committed suicide – they noticed shifts in the expression of these genes.